BeAPI/bea-phpversion/README.md

 	define( 'BEA_PHP_VERSION', '7.2' );

 it will compare the two versions and if it does not match you will be alerted.
-It's especially useful when dealing with multiple environnements.
+It's especially useful when dealing with multiple environments.

 ## Filters